itnatepena/configure-ad/README.md

 </p>

 <p>
 Creating users can be done manually or through the use of a script.
-For this lab, I'll be using a PowerShell script, which can be found [here](https://github.com/AsiaPonder001/BunchofUsers/blob/main/README.md?plain=1).
+For this lab, I'll be using a PowerShell script, which can be found <a href="https://github.com/AsiaPonder001/BunchofUsers/blob/main/README.md?plain=1">here!</a>
 </p>

 <p>